ofekdeitch/cognitio-static/blog-posts/gold-silver-ratio-2021.md

 ### Bullion Coins and Bars

-You can purchase physical gold and silver in the form of coins or bars from reputable dealers or mints.Look for products that have a high purity level and are widely recognized, such as American Gold Eagles or Canadian Silver Maple Leafs.
+You can purchase physical gold and silver in the form of coins or bars from reputable dealers or mints.
+Look for products that have a high purity level and are widely recognized, such as American Gold Eagles or Canadian Silver Maple Leafs.
 Storing these metals securely is crucial to protect your investment.

 ### Gold and Silver ETFs